yarenty/quotes/src_motivation/unknown.md

 Judge man by his questions rather than his answers - Woiltaire Become master
 Every master was once a disaster - T. Harv Eker
+It's not about ideas, it's about making ideas happen - Scott Betsky Ideas are easy, implementation is hard - Guy Kavasaki If you work on stuff that you like and you're passionate about you don't have to have a master plan with how things will play out - Mark Zuckerberg
+The best time to plant a tree was 20 years ago.
+The second best time is now - chinese.
+When everything seems to be going against you, remember that the airplane takes off against the wind not with it - Henry Ford If you're not a risk taker, you should get the hell out of business - Ray Kroc Always deliver more than expected - Larry Page Motivation -> ability -> opportunity.
+I'm convinced that about half of what separates the succesfull entrepreneurs from the non-successful ones is pure perserverance - Steve Jobs
+It does not matter how slowly you go as long as you do not stop - Confucius